 Welcome.
 I'm Luigi Ballabio, co-founder and administrator of the

-I'm also the author of Implementing QuantLib and QuantLib Python Cookbook, and I'm available for training on-site (in Europe and UK) or remote (anywhere).
+I'm also the author of Implementing QuantLib and QuantLib Python Cookbook, and I'm available for consulting and training on-site or remotely.

 Just a short post to let you know that, if you’re subscribed to this blog by email, this won’t work for long: the email feature was provided by FeedBurner, which is turning it off in July.